 There are no comprehensive data on the safety and efficacy of MMR vaccination in infants younger than 9 months.
 In the event of an outbreak, such infants must primarily be protected through immunisation of contact persons in their environment.
-Individual risk-benefit assessments can, in exceptional cases, justify vaccination at 6 to 8 months.
-Infants vaccinated prior to 9 months of age should receive 2 additional doses of MMR vaccine in the 2nd year of life to establish long-term immunity.
-Following contact with measles cases, infants younger than 9 months of age can, after an individual risk-benefit assessment, alternatively receive immunoglobulins to protect them from the disease.
+Individual risk-benefit considerations can, in exceptional cases, justify vaccination at 6 to 8 months.
+Infants vaccinated between 6 to 8 months of age should receive 2 additional doses of MMR vaccine at the age of 11 to 14 and 15 to 23 months to establish long-term immunity.

+Following the contact with measles cases, passive immunisation with immunoglobulins can be considered up to 6 days after exposition particularly for unprotected people with contraindicated vaccination and a high risk of complications, like infants less than 6 months of age, immunodeficient individuals and pregnant women.
+Infants between 6 to 8 months of age can receive immunoglobulins after individual risk-benefit consideration alternatively to the 1st vaccination.
 After administration of immunoglobulins, the MMR vaccination is not reliably effective for 5-6 months.
 This should be taken into consideration in the event of an indication for immunoglobulin administration (see also Epid.
 Bull.
 16/2013).

-MMR vaccination is also recommended for all adults born after 1970 who have an unknown vaccination status, are unvaccinated, or have received only one vaccination in childhood, especially if they work in health care or in community facilities, or if they care for immunodeficient individuals (one-time vaccination, preferably with an MMR vaccine).
+MMR vaccination is also recommended for all adults born after 1970 who have an unknown vaccination status, are unvaccinated, or have received only one vaccination in childhood, especially if they work in the health care or in community facilities, or if they care for immunodeficient or immunosuppressed individuals (one-time vaccination, preferably with an MMR vaccine).
 A background paper and detailed rationale for this recommendation can be found in Epid.
 Bull.
-32/2010.11 available in Germany since December 2013.
-STIKO currently concludes that the available study results and resulting evidence are not sufficient for a conclusive decision regarding a universal vaccination recommendation.
+32/2010.11 concludes that the available study results and resulting evidence are not sufficient for a conclusive decision regarding a universal vaccination recommendation.
 An updated STIKO comment regarding the status of the meningococcal B vaccine assessment will be published in Epid.
 Bull.
 36/2014.23